MichalRG/Project-hotkeys-ai-helper/readme.md

 #### Configuration

-config.json allows to set one of three types of translation engine - openai/ ollama and deepl (openai is default and if it wont match to any value it will set translation engine as openai).
-Engine property has two posssible values: 'deepl', 'ollama' or 'openai'.
+config.json allows to set one of four types of translation engine - openai/ ollama/ anthropic and deepl (openai is default and if it wont match to any value it will set translation engine as openai).
+Engine property has four posssible values: 'deepl', 'ollama', 'anthropic' or 'openai'.

 To use [deepl](https://www.deepl.com/pl/your-account/keys) u have to set deepl api key in your env varaibles, name your variable as "APIKEY-DEEPL".
 To use OpenAI u have to set openai api key in your env vars, name your variable as "APIKEY-OPENAI".